-With the release of iOS 11, Apple has made a change to their policy on automatically requesting app reviews and ratings from end users.
-This has a direct impact on the way that review requests are made in Helpshift.
+With the September 19, 2017, release of iOS 11, Apple changed its policy around automatically requesting app reviews and ratings from end-users.
+This change had a direct impact on the way that review requests are made in Helpshift.

-The review API from Apple lets your end users leave app ratings in the App Store without leaving your app.
-However, it also caps the maximum amount of such requests to 3 per year.
-Your end users can choose to disable app review requests from the app settings on their device.
+The review API from Apple lets your end-users leave app ratings in the App Store without leaving your app.
+However, it also caps the maximum number of such requests to three (3) per year, per user.
+A further limitation is that your end-users can choose to disable app review requests from the app settings on their device.

 Please speak to your developer to check if the app rating API (showAlertToRateAppWithURL:withCompletionBlock:) is still in use within your SDK.
 This should be removed in your next app update, as it is non-operational for iOS SDK v6.2.0+.